-Acquisition Costs
+4) Acquisition Costs

-If the proposed project budget includes the acquisition of vacant land and/or existing buildings, documentation justifying the proposed acquisition price is required prior to the disbursement of any AHP funds.
-If available at the time of AHP application submission, such documentation must be attached as an applicable exhibit.
+If available at the time of AHP application submission, documentation of acquisition costs must be attached as an applicable exhibit.
 Acceptable documentation of acquisition costs may consist of one of the following:

-- An appraisal of the property's as-is value completed by an independent, state certified or licensed appraiser within six months prior to the date of application for AHP funds or six months prior to the date of purchase agreement signing, or - Verification of the property's current assessed value.
+- An appraisal of the property's as-is value completed by an independent, state certified or licensed appraiser within, typically, six months prior to the date of application for AHP funds or six months prior to the date of purchase agreement signing, or - Verification of the property's current assessed value.